If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 How to Care for Hair After Using Toner With Developer

-Developer opens the cuticle, so hair can feel drier afterward.
-Your new toned hair also needs gentle care so it lasts.
+Chemical processing forces the cuticle open, so your hair can feel drier afterward, so your toned hair also needs gentle care.

 Here are simple ways to care for toned hair: